ji-zai/personal-site/content/essays/seek-truth.md

 - And this isn’t through sheer willpower - as we saw earlier, willpower only works for conditioning you can see, but not the conditioning that you’re blind to. (reference the piece above).
 - They have choice over how they are conditioned.

   - Even greats are smart enough to put themselves in situations that minimize satiation that goes against what they want, but a master has control over how strongly they are satiated.
   - This means a master can choose to condition or de-condition their mind at will:
   - They have a set of techniques, both individual and collaborative that minimize their delusions.
-  - And they can see their conditioning more clearly than the rest of us.
+  - (The first step to control is to see it!)
+And they can see their conditioning more clearly than the rest of us.
 They’re skillful in navigating their outdated conditioning that prevents them from getting what they want.

+  The key point here is: two people with the same exact experiences and everything can still differ in how strongly their mind is conditioned in a particular way.
+I.e. strong beliefs weakly held is precisely this.

 ---